The symptoms and those brave, important next steps

 One in four people are effected by mental health issues each and every year.
 It can be hard to talk openly about your issues, but you may be surprised at how supportive people can be.

-As part of NME’s Let’s Talk campaign and for Mental Health Awareness Week, we spoke to leading charities and experts about how to tell if you might be suffering with depression, and how to make that brave move of figuring out what to do next.
+We spoke to leading charities and experts about how to tell if you might be suffering with depression, and how to make that brave move of figuring out what to do next.

 “Experiences vary, and sometimes we might not notice it creeping up on us or our friends or family, but things you would commonly spot are feelings of low confidence, feeling worthless, hopeless, guilty, more irritable and angry than usual, or an inability to enjoy things,” said a spokesman from the Campaign Against Living Miserably (CALM).
 “Someone might have repetitive negative thoughts, you may feel you are in a bubble: you can’t reach out, and others can’t reach you.
 A flat feeling.
 You might know you love your partner or family, but you can’t feel it.
 Physically we might experience low levels of energy, finding it hard to do anything, often to the point where it feels impossible to get out of bed.
 This can actually be experienced as aches and pains.
 Sleep may also be affected: too little or too much.